factubsio/BubblePrints/README.md

-If you want dark mode set the environment variable `BubbleprintsTheme=dark`

 FOLLOWING LINKS:

 To follow links (denoted by the exclamation point prefixing them), click the link.
 You can choose to open links in a new tab by ctrl + clicking them.